 The City Council also serves as Members of the following Authorities and Agencies.
-The Mayor and Vice Mayor serve as the Chairperson and Vice Chairperson, respectively, agenda items are included on the City Council agenda, and meetings are held at the Civic Center, City Council Chamber, 835 East 14th Street, San Leandro.
-At a minimum these agencies shall meet annually.
+The Mayor and Vice Mayor serve as the Chairperson and Vice Chairperson, respectively.
+Agenda items are included on the City Council agenda, and meetings are held at the Civic Center, City Council Chambers, 835 East 14th Street, San Leandro.